Let us eat cake is a princess party theme I threw for my daughter when she turned three!

 Each guest got to have real (pink) tea in a tea cup.
 I was being very brave that day.

-Here is the cake and cupcake table.
+Here is the princess cake and pink cupcake table.

 The special guest was Anna from Arandelle Castle (ok, Frozen).
 The birthday girl was in shock.
 We prepared her but she was still beside herself.
 She LOVED every moment.